dianeooty/datascience_salary/README.md

 - MongoDB
 - Seaborn

 ## Features
 List the ready features here:
+- Cleaned and ready to use Salary and Layoff datasets
+- Jupyter Notebooks housing a variety of data visualizations that can easily be exported
+- HTML/CSS site that has interactive visuzalizations and is integrated with Tableau interactive maps
 - Interactive Salary Predictor
-- YoY Salary by Title bar chart
-- Map that shows the locations and total layoffs by year

 ## Screenshots
-Top 20 Highest Paying Companies (Mean Average)
+Top 20 Highest Paying Companies (based on Company's Average Salary)
 ![2](https://github.com/dianeooty/datascience_salary/assets/117790100/57494e5c-59e1-4bb8-9cc2-8aa5c0cff12d)

 Average Salary by Title YoY